-- 1. Recognize important people and describe perspectives in the history of psychological science - 2.
-Understand and explain good psychological science research practices - 3.
+- 1. Recognize important people and describe perspectives in the history of cognitive psychology - 2.
+Understand and explain common psychological science research practices related to cognition - 3.
 Describe theories and research on sensation/perception, consciousness, language, learning, memory and thinking - 4.
 Identify how neural structures are connected to various psychological processes - 5.
-Appreciate applications of psychological science to everyday life
+Appreciate applications of cognitive processes to everyday life

-Withdrawals: Withdrawal from this course without record of the course on your transcript must occur before Jan 14 2019, or before Feb 8 2019 for withdrawal with a standing of "W" on your transcript.
+Withdrawals: Withdrawal from this course without record of the course on your transcript must occur before Jan 17 2020, or before Feb 14 2020 for withdrawal with a standing of "W" on your transcript.